george-viaud/NodeMCU-esp8266_vcc/README.md

 ADC is also attached to A0 pin, and this in turn is attached to a voltage dividor circuit on the board which interferes when using ESP8266 in `ADC_VCC` mode, so we must compensate with magic numbers based on resistor network that is in place.

 Your numbers may vary, calibrate known regulated voltage to match by changing magic numbers.

+Value of `898.00f` gives 3.30v reading on my board.
+YMMV